-7. Pull the lap belt portion across the child seat toward the buckle and pull up on the shoulder belt while pushing down with your knee on the child seat.

-8. Allow the safety belt to retract to remove any slack in the belt.

-9. Before placing the child in the seat, forcibly tilt the seat forward and back to make sure the seat is securely held in place.
-To check this, grab the seat at the belt path and attempt to move it side to side and forward and back.
-There should be no more than one inch of movement for proper installation.
+- 7. Pull the lap belt portion across the child seat toward the buckle and pull up on the shoulder belt while pushing down with your knee on the child seat. - 8.
+Allow the safety belt to retract to remove any slack in the belt. - 9.
+Before placing the child in the seat, forcibly tilt the seat forward and back to make sure the seat is securely held in place.